Nekopara: Characters

 Azuki is the oldest of the Minaduki family catgirls.
 Despite being the oldest, she is also the shortest and has a mischievous personality.
 However, she lives up to being the eldest catgirl by effortlessly managing and leading her sisters as they work in Kashou's pâtisserie.
 She also has a tsundere personality, acting sarcastic and tough to hide her real emotions towards everyone.
-She is a Munchkin cat.
+She is a Munchkin cat, and thus retains a loli body-type despite her years lived.